zkoss/zkessentials-book/user_interface_and_layout/README.md

 # Design the Layout
-In the beginning, we will build the user interface which usually starts from designing the layout.
+from designing the layout.
 ZK provides various layout components for different layout requirements, and you can even configure a component's attribute to adjust layout details.